Arkansas’s Hunter Safety Education Program

 Good in Other States

 All states and provinces that have mandatory hunter education requirements will accept Arkansas Hunter Education certifications.
-Likewise, Arkansas will accept Hunter Education certifications that are issued by other states and provinces that meet official IHEA requirements.
+Likewise, Arkansas will accept hunter education certifications that are issued by other states and provinces that meet official IHEA-USA requirements.
 (This is known as “reciprocity.”)

 Why Hunter Education?